How can I write effective academic topic sentences?

 Tip 12: Look at Example Sentences

 One final tip for writing effective topic sentences is to study lots of examples.
 By reading multiple example topic sentences, by studying the language structures they commonly use, and by noticing how they link back to the introductory thesis statement and forwards to the supporting details, a student should learn to better utilise these patterns in their own writing.
-Thankfully, our final lesson in this short course has lots of examples for you to check out – so do continue reading.
+Thankfully, our final chapter in this reader has lots of examples for you to check out – so do continue reading.

-Lesson 2 explores the topic: How can I write effective academic topic sentences?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: How can I write effective academic topic sentences?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 3 explores the topic: What are examples of the 7 types of topic sentence?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are examples of the 7 types of topic sentence?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.